• Home

 This is the pack with an expanded collar.

-The pack is with a separate bottom compartment and you have a divider with a zipper, so it is completely separated and not just a shelf with toggles what you can see in some even very expensive packs from the top brands.
+The pack is with a separate bottom compartment and you have a divider with a zipper, so it is completely separated and not just a shelf with toggles that you can see in some even very expensive packs from the top brands.
 But you can keep it open and have one large compartment instead of two.

 This is a hydration compatible pack with an internal sleeve and a tube exit port in the middle.